-As stated by the Insurance Information Institute (III), by their very nature, motorcycles are less crashworthy than closed passenger vehicles.
+As stated by the Insurance Information Institute (III), by their very nature, motorcycles are more dangerous than closed passenger vehicles.
 Riders lack the protection of seatbelts, airbags, and the structure of a surrounding vehicle.
 Motorcycles are smaller, less stable, and less visible than four-wheeled vehicles.
 Motorcyclists and their passengers are far more vulnerable to road hazards and weather conditions than passenger vehicle occupants.

 The National Highway Traffic Safety Administration (NHTSA) reports that approximately one-third of multi-vehicle motorcycle accidents are caused by another driver turning into the path of the motorcycle, violating the rider’s right-of-way.
 Drivers are watching for other cars.
 As motorcycles are smaller and less visible, drivers turning left at an intersection, focused on negotiating the turn, may fail to register an oncoming motorcycle in the roadway.
 Turning vehicles may also strike a motorcycle when it is passing or attempting to overtake the car.